 Fast forward to today.
 I now realize that this was probably for the best.
 My family is probably the closest and strongest it’s ever been.
 I am finding out qualities about myself that I never knew I had before.
 I knew I had to find myself again and remember who I was before everything took a complete turn for the worse.
 I always knew that going to the gym would help me both mentally and physically, and decided to get a gym membership.
 Since everything happened, I have never looked or felt better.
 I am more confident than ever before.
 While going through all of these events, I was able to graduate with my Bachelors in Public Health.
 It was probably the hardest, most difficult goal I was able to accomplish.
 I couldn’t be more proud of myself, and knew I was able to do anything I set my mind to.

 Becoming more independent was probably the biggest takeaway from everything.
 I’ve always had a difficult time making tough decisions, or always had to bring someone with me to do simple tasks.
 I constantly thought there would be no way I would ever be happy again, but I am probably the happiest I’ve ever been!
 I began going to the gym around this time to figure out a way to escape these negative thoughts running through my head.
 The gym was an escape for me.
 I wasn’t worried about what was happening in the future or what happened in the past.
 I was present in the moment, focusing on my workouts.
 I started to actually tell people how I was feeling that day and what was running through my mind, instead of trying to keep it all bottled up inside.
 This helped me get through some of those really difficult days.

 I am so grateful that I had the best support system I could ask for.
 Even though I may not have seen counseling or went to a therapist, here are some resources that may help you!

-This blog post was written for Healthy Young NV by Amanda Aragon, a High Sierra AHEC Program Intern.
+This blog post was written for Healthy Young NV by Amanda, a High Sierra AHEC Program Intern.
 Amanda recently graduated from the University of Nevada, Reno.